vicharak-in/vicharak-docs/source/getting-started.rst

 .. note::
     | For Linux users, you can use the **dd** command to write the image to the SD card.
-    | Check out the :doc:`Linux Usage Guide <vaaman-linux/linux-usage-guide/index>` for more information.
+    | Check out the :ref:`rockchip-develop-tool` for more information.

 Booting from eMMC
 =================